marcopennekamp/lore/specification/expressions.md

 ##### Nesting Returns

-Returns cannot be nested in top-level expressions that are not at the **top-level of a function**.
+Returns **cannot be placed in nested expressions** in certain cases.
 For example, the following code is *illegal*:

 ```
 func foo(): String = do